nboldhq/docs/contents/35-catalog-manager-guide/40-governance-policies/teams-lifecycle.md

 ## How to enable Teams Lifecycle?

 1. Go to Microsoft Teams and log into your nBold account.
-2. Click on Create a Template.
+2. Click on Create a Template or edit an existing one.
 3. Go to the Lifecycle tab.
 4. Click on "Enable lifecycle policy".
 5. Enter the number of days of Inactivity and Expiration.